Defense cries foul over teens charged in Italy cop killing

 “We’ll fight in court to have (translation) errors corrected, but it’s a grave deed” regarding omissions from the transcript.
 In one such key omission, Elder tells his lawyer he didn’t know Cerciello Rega was a police officer but thought he was some “random criminal guy.”

+Capra said unlike possible incompetence in the case of the erroneous translations, “there’s no explanation” for the omitted conversations.
+When the court-assigned expert hears the intercepted conversations, the omitted portions will be restored, the lawyer said.

-A prosecutor in the case didn’t immediately respond to a request for comment.
+A prosecutor in the case didn’t immediately respond to a request for comment about the poor translations or the omissions.

+Among passages of intercepted conversations apparently left out of the transcript was when Elder said in a jailhouse conversation that the officers never showed or said anything to indicate they were plainclothes police.

+Prosecutors have said Cerciello Rega went to the rendezvous unarmed.
+They contend the murder weapon was hidden in the American’s hotel room.

 Sign up for Daily Newsletters